jonashackt/crossplane-aws-azure/README.md

 Ahh, so our Composition isn't crafted correctly.

 To fix this, we need to have a look into the API docs at https://doc.crds.dev/github.com/upbound/provider-azure/storage.azure.upbound.io/Account/v1beta1@v0.38.2.
-After fixing our Composition and reapplying it together with the Claim, we can have a look into the Azure Portal.
+After fixing our Composition and reapplying it together with the xr, we can have a look into the Azure Portal.
 Our Resource Group should show up:

 ![azure-console-resourcegroup](screenshots/azure-console-resourcegroup.png)